MicrosoftDocs/PowerShell-Docs-Modules/reference/docs-conceptual/PSScriptAnalyzer/using-scriptanalyzer.md

 Note that providing settings explicitly takes higher precedence over this implicit mode.
 Sample settings files are provided in the `Settings` folder of the **PSScriptAnalyzer** module.

+## Check PowerShell version compatibility

+**PSScriptAnalyzer** can check PowerShell scripts for incompatibilities with other PowerShell versions and environments. **PSScriptAnalyzer** includes four rules that check for compatibility
+issues:

+- [PSUseCompatibleCmdlets][03] checks whether cmdlets used in a script are available in other PowerShell environments
+- [PSUseCompatibleCommands][04] checks whether commands used in a script are available in other PowerShell environments
+- [PSUseCompatibleSyntax][05] checks whether a syntax used in a script will work in other PowerShell versions
+- [PSUseCompatibleTypes][06] checks whether .NET types and static methods or properties are available in other PowerShell environments

+For more information about how to use these rules, see [Using PSScriptAnalyzer to check PowerShell version compatibility][02] on the PowerShell Team blog.

 ## Custom rules

-It is possible to provide one or more paths to custom rules in the settings file.
-It is important that these paths point either to a module's folder, which implicitly uses the module manifest, or to the module's script file (`.psm1`).
+It's possible to provide one or more paths to custom rules in the settings file.
+It's important that these paths point either to a module's folder, which implicitly uses the module manifest, or to the module's script file (`.psm1`).
 The module must export the custom rule functions using `Export-ModuleMember` for them to be available to **PSScriptAnalyzer**.

 In this example the property **CustomRulePath** points to two different modules.
 Both modules export the rule functions with the verb **Measure** so `Measure-*` is used for the property **IncludeRules**.

 ```powershell